bbyars/httpmock/README.md

 ## Building

-To build everything, run `build` from a bash-like shell.
-The server can be tested with the following:
+To build everything, run `make` from a bash-like shell.
+The server can be tested with the `make test`.
+The Java code can be build and tested with `make java`.
+Alternatively, within the clients/java directory, you can run `ant`.
-`cd server`
-`scripts/start_server`
-`scripts/run_tests`

-The Java library can be built and tested (assuming the server is running) with the following:
-`cd clients/java`
-`ant`

 ## Contributing